mattva01/schooltool/src/schooltool/attendance/README.txt

 * student absent with excuse (greenish)
 * student in school earlier but subsequently gone with no excuse (red)

-**XXX** what does it mean, exactly?
-Answer the following questions, please:

-- student was in homeroom, lecture #1, but is not present in lecture
-  #2.
-I am in realtime form for lecture #2.
-I see grey background.
-I
-  check [x] absent, press submit.  five min later I go back to the form (somebody else was late).
-Should the background be grey or red?

-- student was in homeroom, lecture #1, not in #2.
-I'm in realtime form for lecture #3.  student is present, which I mark.
-Then it is time for lecture #4.  shoudl the background be red or grey?

-- student was not in homeroom, but was in lecture #1, then was not in lecture #2.
-  I'm in lecture #3.  background?  red or yellow?
+Let's specify this more precisely:

+* grey -- there are no recorded absences/tardies for today (neither day, nor section absences)
+* yellow -- there is at least one unexcused absence/tardy for today, and there are no recorded presences for today
+* greenish -- there is at least one excused absence/tardy for today, there are no unexcused absences/tardies nor recorded presences for today
+* red -- there are both recorded presences and recorded unexcused absences for today
-There is no background if a student's attendance hasn't been recorded yet.
+* There is no background if a student's attendance hasn't been recorded yet.

+Implementation:

     >>> def getColorForStudent(student):
+    ...     records = [IDayAttendance(student).get(date)]
+    ...     records.extend(ISectionAttendance(student).getAllForDay(date))
-    ...     ar = IDayAttendance(student).get(date)
+    ...     records = [ar for ar in records if not ar.isUnknown()] ...     was_present = False
-    ...     if ar.isUnknown():
-    ...         return 'transparent'
-    ...     elif ar.isAbsent():
+    ...     was_absent = False
+    ...     was_absent_without_excuse = False
+    ...     for ar in records:
-    ...         if ar.isExcused():
+    ...         if ar.isPresent():
-    ...             return 'greenish'
+    ...             was_present = True
     ...         else:
-    ...             return 'grey'
-    ...     else: # present or tardy
-    ...         for ar in ISectionAttendance(student).getAllForDay(date):
+    ...             was_absent = True
-    ...             if ar.isAbsent() and not ar.isExcused():
+    ...             if not ar.isExcused():
+    ...                 was_absent_without_excuse = True
+    ...     if was_present and was_absent_without_excuse:
     ...         return 'red'
+    ...     elif was_absent_without_excuse:
+    ...         return 'yellow'
+    ...     elif was_absent:
+    ...         return 'greenish'
+    ...     elif was_present:
     ...         return 'grey'
+    ...     else:
+    ...         return 'transparent'

 Thus our ISectionAttendance interface gains a new method::